Centre for Security and Intelligence Studies (BUCSIS)

 BUCSIS was established in 2008 as a world-class centre for research into the key Security and Intelligence issues facing the UK and the world in the 21st century.
 The Centre is headed by a leading academic in the field with former practitioner experience in the shape of Professor Julian Richards, and closely supported by Dr Bill Kappis, a renowned academic of global affairs and international relations with a diverse international experience.
 The original founder of the centre, Professor Anthony Glees, continues his association with our work as an Emeritus Professor of the University.

-Its advisory board fosters close links with practitioners as well as with industry in the field of intelligence management.
+Our team of associates and advisors ensures close links with practitioners as well as with industry in the field of intelligence and security management.

 Contact the BUCSIS team for details of the learning and research opportunities and services we can offer.